-We work in partnership with parish/town councils and resident associations to run a network of voluntary snow wardens.
+We work in partnership with parish/town councils and residents’ associations to run a network of voluntary snow wardens.

-If you would like to participate, please speak to your parishes/town councils or residents association, housing association or district/borough council.
+If you would like to participate, please speak to your parish/town council or residents’ association, housing association or district/borough council.

 What do snow wardens do?

-- Consult with the Area Teams on the local needs and determine jointly what local action needs to be taken.
-Priority will be given to busy footway areas, areas outside shops and schools, and steep areas agreed in advance;
+- consult with area teams on local needs and determine jointly what local action needs to be taken.
+Priority will be given to busy footway areas, areas outside shops and schools, and steep areas agreed in advance

-- When conditions warrant it, the Area Teams will sanction the treatment of agreed village/town footways from salt supplied from the existing grit bins or at agreed locations as highway resources allow;
+- when conditions warrant it, area teams will sanction the treatment of agreed village/town footways using salt from the existing grit bins or at agreed locations as highway resources allow

-- Any works undertaken will follow the suggested guidelines released in winter (2010) in the government Snow Code as highlighted below.
+- any works undertaken will follow the suggested guidelines in the government Snow Code, as highlighted below

 Government Snow Code